Thank you for your company's interest in joining The Art and Creative Materials Institute (ACMI).

 Below is information on becoming an Active Member/Subscriber of ACMI.

-We direct your attention to the Membership Introduction Manual, which explains the membership process and the basic process for certification.
-We require that you review the Manual of Procedure, which gives specifics about the certification program.
+We direct you to review the Manual of Procedure, which gives specifics about the certification program.
 Please note, as explained on page 4 of the Manual of Procedure, that ACMI does not certify products intended for use on the skin (i.e. face paints, hand cleaners, "tattoo" markers, nail paints/polishes, etc.).
 Products which are intended for use on the skin are regulated by the Food and Drug Administration (FDA) under the requirements of the Federal Food, Drug and Cosmetic Act and the regulations issued thereunder.
 Also, please note that, after a company's membership has been terminated or a company resigns from ACMI, its products cannot carry the ACMI Seals and their Toxicological Evaluation and ACMI's Certification will no longer be valid for compliance to ASTM D4236, LHAMA, and state labeling laws.
-To view a list of ACMI members, click here, and to view a list of ACMI-certified products, click here.
-Please refer to the membership information sheet (pg.
-6 of the Membership Introduction Manual) to determine which category is appropriate for you.

 The cost of the program includes an initial payment of $500 (subscription fee).
 In addition, each subscribing member pays annual dues, which are based on the U.S. sales of all products eligible (mandatory) for the ACMI certification program.
-Please note that "industrial use" sales (for a product such as glue for example) need not be included when reporting your U.S. sales figures.
 Annual dues are calculated according to the following formula: 50/100 of 1% for the first two million of U.S. sales of eligible products; then 25.8/100 of 1% for the next three million of such sales; then 13.4/100 of 1% for the next three million; and 10/100 of 1% for the excess, with a minimum dues amount of $1000 and a maximum dues amount of $50,000.

-Subscribers pay Duke University Occupational Health Services directly for the evaluation of products, additional colors, formula changes and name changes of products.
-An estimate of the cost of evaluation of new products is available upon request from Duke University.
-These changes may be discussed in more detail with ACMI’s toxicology team at Duke in advance.
-Initial contact should be made through Caroline Rourk, Program Director, at:
+Subscribers pay Duke University Occupational Health Services or Bureau Veritas/Intrinsik directly for the evaluation of products, additional colors, formula changes and name changes of products.
+An estimate of the cost of evaluation of new products is available upon request from Duke University and BV/Intrinsik.
+These changes may be discussed in more detail with ACMI’s toxicology team in advance.

 Duke University Medical Center